 Real Estate is a Popular Investment Choice

-Benefits from investing in real estate through your CamaPlan account include:
+Real Estate investing makes sense.
+Listed below are all the potential benefits from investing in real estate through your CamaPlan account:

-- Reduction of taxable income – Income or earnings from the investment flow back to the tax-deferred account.
+- Reduction of taxable income – The investor gets tax benefits too, since the income or earnings from the investment flow back to the tax-deferred account.

 - Estate planning – Benefit your family’s financial future with estate planning that leaves valuable IRA assets to loved ones without the burden of taxes.